Lala Kent Heartbroken: ‘My Mind Is In A Fog. My Heart Is Broken Into A Million Pieces’

 — Daniel Schneider (@BiologistDan) January 8, 2017

-Some people didn’t exactly share Kent’s opinion about SeaWorld making a mistake in keeping the whale in captivity and one person even argued that it made sense what SeaWorld was doing, as this was a pure business decision.
+Some people didn’t exactly share Kent’s opinion about SeaWorld making a mistake in keeping the whale in captivity, and one person even argued that it made sense what SeaWorld was doing as this was a pure business decision.
 While Lala didn’t reply to this particular follower, this follower did share the opinion of many.

 “Ummmm money makes the world go around.
 Of course they love the ticket sales, they’re a business.
 U know how that works right?” another person wrote, critical of Lala Kent’s tweet about Tilikum’s role in the SeaWorld’s success.

 What do you think of Lala Kent’s tweets about SeaWorld?
-Do you understand why she’s so heartbroken over the loss of the beloved whale, who killed three people during his time in captivity?
+Do you understand why she’s so heartbroken over the loss of the beloved whale who killed three people during his time in captivity?
 What is your take on the entire SeaWorld discussion about keeping whales and animals in captivity?

 [Featured Image by Matt Winkelmeyer/Getty Images]